dials/dials/doc/sphinx/documentation/tutorials/3DED/MyD88.rst

 construct a more sophisticated model of the diffraction geometry prior to integration.
 In particular, by default this will perform a round of scan-varying refinement, in which the crystal model (unit cell and orientation) is allowed to vary as a function of image number.
-For some electron diffraction datasets for which the direct beam position appears to drift during data collection, we can also try to model scan-varying beam orientation, however we are not going to try that here.
+For some electron diffraction datasets, for which the direct beam position appears to drift during data collection, we can also try to model scan-varying beam orientation, however we are not going to try that in this tutorial.
 Following from the last ``dials.index`` job, our refinement command is:

 .. code-block:: bash